 Lyme Disease Weight Gain and Weight Loss: Why Both Happen

 Lyme disease weight gain and weight loss can both occur—and often confuse patients.
-Some lose weight rapidly without trying.
-Others gain weight despite eating the same or less.

 Patients often describe similar patterns in different ways.
 Some say, “I keep losing weight and I’m not dieting.”
 Others report, “I’ve gained weight since getting Lyme, and nothing else changed.”
-Many notice appetite swings that range from nonexistent to unusually strong.

-These shifts are common in Lyme disease and arise from real physiologic mechanisms—not lifestyle choices or lack of willpower.
+These shifts are common in Lyme disease and arise from physiologic mechanisms—not lifestyle choices or lack of willpower.

-For a broader overview, see Lyme disease symptoms.
+For a broader overview, see the Lyme disease symptoms guide.

 Why Lyme Disease Causes Weight Changes

-Lyme disease can drive metabolic changes in both directions.
 Early in the illness, inflammation and infection-related stress may push weight downward.
-As the disease evolves, autonomic instability, hormonal disruption, gut changes, sleep disturbance, and reduced activity can shift the body toward weight gain.
+As the disease evolves, autonomic instability, hormonal disruption, gut changes, sleep disturbance, and reduced activity may shift the body toward weight gain.

 Why Lyme Causes Weight Loss